pcaversaccio/xdeployer/README.md

 [Truffle](https://www.trufflesuite.com/truffle) suite users can leverage the Hardhat plugin [`hardhat-truffle5`](https://hardhat.org/plugins/nomiclabs-hardhat-truffle5.html) (or if you use Truffle v4 [`hardhat-truffle4`](https://hardhat.org/plugins/nomiclabs-hardhat-truffle4.html)) to integrate with `TruffleContract` from Truffle v5.
 This plugin allows tests and scripts written for Truffle to work with Hardhat.

 ## How It Works
 EVM opcodes can only be called via a smart contract.
 I have deployed a helper smart contract [`Create2Deployer`](https://github.com/pcaversaccio/create2deployer) with the same address across all the available networks to make easier and safer usage of the `CREATE2` EVM opcode.
 During your deployment, the plugin will call this contract.
-Currently, the [`Create2Deployer`](https://github.com/pcaversaccio/create2deployer) smart contract is [`ownable`](https://docs.openzeppelin.com/contracts/4.x/access-control#ownership-and-ownable) and [`pausable`](https://docs.openzeppelin.com/contracts/4.x/api/security#Pausable) due to the testing phase.
-Once we move into a wider beta phase, I will redeploy the contract at the same address after selfdestructing the former smart contract first.

 ### A Note on `SELFDESTRUCT`
 Using the `CREATE2` EVM opcode always allows to redeploy a new smart contract to a previously seldestructed contract address.
 However, if a contract creation is attempted, due to either a creation transaction or the `CREATE`/`CREATE2` EVM opcode, and the destination address already has either nonzero nonce, or non-empty code, then the creation throws immediately, with exactly the same behavior as would arise if the first byte in the init code were an invalid opcode.
 This applies retroactively starting from genesis.

+### A Note on `msg.sender`
+The `msg.sender` of